-Devon-based Bandvulc began operating 50 years ago, primarily recycling rubber for its local community.
+Bandvulc began operating 50 years ago at our home in Devon, primarily recycling rubber for our local community.

-Now Bandvulc is the UK’s leading commercial tyre retreader and part of Continental, yet despite significant expansion in capabilities and product offerings over the years, the company remains true to its founding principles and commitment to the environment, putting in place a myriad of efficient manufacturing processes to make sure the retread tyres produced are as sustainable as possible.
+Now we are the UK’s leading commercial tyre retreader and part of Continental, yet despite significant expansion in capabilities and product offerings over the years, we remain true to our founding principles and commitment to the environment, putting in place a myriad of efficient manufacturing processes to make sure our retread tyres produced are as sustainable as possible.

-Here, Tony Mailling, Bandvulc Operations Director focuses on rubber recycling at the Ivybridge plant and the important role it plays in contributing to a more sustainable UK road transport industry.
+In our latest FOCUS case study, Tony Mailling, our Operations Director focuses on rubber recycling at our Ivybridge plant and the important role it plays in contributing to a more sustainable UK road transport industry.

 What happens to used tyres at Bandvulc?